OMAR AL MUKHTAR:

 The Trial of Omar Al Mukhtar

-The trial of Omar al Mukhtar, took place in the courtroom of the Cyrenaica Parliament building in Benghazi at 5.00 pm, on the 15th September 1931.
-Read about the trial proceedings and the etraordinary arguments put forward in his Italian defence attorney, Captan Lontano.
+The trial of Omar al Mukhtar took place in the courtroom of the Cyrenaica Parliament building in Benghazi at 5.00 pm on the 15th of September, 1931.
+Read about the trial proceedings and the extraordinary arguments put forward by Al Mukhtar’s Italian defence attorney, Captain Lontano.

 -